 - Operates a network of more than 1,300 servers in over 75 countries

-- Technical support ticket are delat with through email and may take up to a couple of days
+- Technical support ticket may take up to a couple of days to resolve

-BUDGET CHOICE:IPVanish can connect up to 10 devices.
+BUDGET CHOICE:IPVanish can connect any number of devices.
 Uncongested network achieves good speeds.
 Good privacy and security options.
-7-day Money back guarantee.
+30-day Money back guarantee.

 Find out more in our full IPVanish review.